MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-existing-api.md

 - The OpenAPI specification for the REST API.
 - An [API plugin manifest](api-plugin-manifest.md) that references the included OpenAPI specification and describes the available operations, authentication method, and response formats.
-- A [Teams app manifest](/microsoftteams/platform/resources/schema/manifest-schema) (e.g. `manifest.json`) with a `copilotExtensions` property that references the API plugin manifest.
+- A [Teams app manifest](/microsoftteams/platform/resources/schema/manifest-schema) (for example, `manifest.json`) with a `copilotExtensions` property that references the API plugin manifest.

 ### [Teams Toolkit](#tab/toolkit)

 1. Open Visual Studio Code.
-If Teams Toolkit is not already installed, see [Install Teams Toolkit](/microsoftteams/platform/toolkit/install-teams-toolkit) for installation instructions.
+If Teams Toolkit isn't already installed, see [Install Teams Toolkit](/microsoftteams/platform/toolkit/install-teams-toolkit) for installation instructions.

 1. Select **File** -> **Preferences** -> **Settings**.
 In the **Settings** window, search for `copilot` to locate the **Fx-extension: Develop Copilot Plugin** option.
 If not already enabled, enable the setting and restart Visual Studio Code.